 In a fee-based account clients pay a quarterly fee, based on the level of assets in the account, for the services of a financial advisor as part of an advisory relationship.
 In deciding to pay a fee rather than commissions, clients should understand that the fee may be higher than a commission alternative during periods of lower trading.
 Advisory fees are in addition to the internal expenses charged by mutual funds and other investment company securities.
 To the extent that clients intend to hold these securities, the internal expenses should be included when evaluating the costs of a fee-based account.
 Clients should periodically re-evaluate whether the use of an asset-based fee continues to be appropriate in servicing their needs.
 A list of additional considerations, as well as the fee schedule, is available in the firm’s Form ADV Part II as well as the client agreement.

-Red Flags when looking for a New Advisor
+Red Flags when looking for a Financial Advisor

-- They can’t answer your question on the spot.
+- The financial advisor can’t answer your question on the spot.

-- They’re not upfront with how they get paid.
+- The financial advisor is not upfront with how they get paid.

-- Their strategy isn’t unique to your goals.
+- The financial advisor’s strategy isn’t unique to your goals.

-- They ask you to complete a risk analysis questionnaire.
+- The financial advisor asks you to complete a risk analysis questionnaire.